engemil/ee_pi_plan_build_extension/README.md

 ## PLAN.md Format

-The extension uses a hybrid format — structured steps for tracking, freeform sections for context:
+The extension uses a hybrid format — structured steps for tracking, freeform sections for context, for example:

 ```markdown
 # Plan: Refactor auth module